 Although the benefits of facilities are largely clear for the buyer, particularly where the facility is risk or industry specific, there is potential for conflict of interest that must be addressed to avoid insurance buyers being “influenced towards facilities”, states Airmic.

 “Additionally, the underwriting authority given to the intermediary can also lead to pricing conflicts of interest, unless carefully managed.
 Buyers should be aware of the alternative market solutions and request that these are fully considered.
 Buyers should also be clear on whether intermediaries have a financial interest in the facility, based on underwriting profitability or claims experience,” it adds.

 Georgina Oakes, Airmic’s research and development manager and one of the authors of the report, commented: “It’s really important that risk managers equip themselves with knowledge of what products other insurers offer that rival the facilities they are being recommended.
 They should make sure that these markets are being considered by their broker too and if not, why not.”

 Airmic’s report stresses that enhanced commissions relating to risk placement in a facility should be disclosed to the insurance buyer.

 Buyers “should ensure that the percentage commission and the value this amounts to are clearly highlighted on the remuneration disclosure documents provided by intermediaries”, it continues.
 Buyers can also ask if the facility requires an upfront fee from insurers, the reports adds.

 Strategic agreements between brokers and certain insurers is another concern raised in Airmic’s report.

-Airmic is simply asking for transparency over any of these potential conflicts of interest and stressed that it has not taken a view on what business models brokers should or should not use.
+Airmic is simply asking for transparency over all of these potential conflicts of interest and stresses that it has not taken a view on what business models brokers should or should not use.

 “What we care about is whether our members have the full picture to help them understand where the risks of potential conflicts of interest might lie and how these are being managed,” said John Hurrell, Airmic CEO.